 Single ended and differential SYNC~ inputs are provided.
-The SYNC_DIFFSEL bit (register 0x202, bit 6) is used to select which input is used.
-Using the single ended SYNC~ input is recommended, as this frees the differential SYNC~/TMST input pair for use in the Time Stamp function.
+The SYNC\DIFFSEL bit (register 0x202, bit 6) is used to select which input is used. .
 To assert SYNC~, a logic low is applied.
 To deassert SYNC~ a logic high is applied.